generation-org/JAVA/JAVA-5 - Control Flow/README.md

 ## Part 1: Commission Calculator
-1. Using IntelliJ, write a Java app that takes numerical input from a user
+1. Using IntelliJ, write a Java app that takes numerical input from a user for their sales amount and prints out the commission.
 2. The app should calculate commission based on this chart used by the retail store.

 | Sales Range   | Commission